 Some people think my views towards romantic relationships are a little extreme sometimes.
 And I get it, I often use extreme examples to illustrate my point when it comes to things like values and boundaries.
 A lot of people think I’m suggesting that you only seek perfection in your love life, which just results in unrealistic expectations, which then results in disappointment because no one is perfect.

 Well, of course, everyone has faults.
 It’s impossible to find someone without some emotional baggage or insecurities.

 The real question is, how do we deal with it?
-In the first two articles of this series, I pointed out how to notice emotionally manipulative behavior and how to avoid women who display it.
-These were women who had problems and baggage and used them as a weapon with the men they date.
+In the first two articles of this series, I pointed out how to notice emotionally manipulative behavior and how to avoid people who display it.
+These are people who have problems and baggage and used them as a weapon with the men they date.